fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 ## Directory structure

-The overall directory structure of your new project looks like this (feel free to add more folders or files):
+The overall directory structure of your new project should look like as follows.
+You are welcome to add/remove folders or files, but make sure to keep the overall structure.

 ```
 ├── README.md          <- The top-level README for developers using this project.